Angela Mortimer

-Florence Angela Margaret Mortimer Barrett, MBE (née Mortimer; born 21 April 1932) is a British former world No. 1 tennis player.
-Mortimer won three Grand Slam singles titles: the 1955 French Championships, the 1958 Australian Championships, and 1961 Wimbledon Championships when she was 29 years old and partially deaf.
+Florence Angela Margaret Mortimer-Barrett (née Mortimer; 21 April 1932 – 25 August 2025) was a British world No. 1 tennis player.
+Mortimer won three major singles titles: the 1955 French Championships, the 1958 Australian Championships and 1961 Wimbledon Championships, the last won when she was partially deaf.

-Mortimer also teamed with Anne Shilcock to win the women's doubles title at Wimbledon in 1955, her only women's doubles title at a major.
-She teamed with Coghlan to reach the women's doubles final at the 1958 Australian Championships.
+Mortimer also partnered with Anne Shilcock to win the women's doubles title at Wimbledon in 1955.
+She and Lorraine Coghlan also reached the women's doubles final at the 1958 Australian Championships.
 Mortimer and Peter Newman reached the mixed doubles final at the 1958 Australian Championships, her only mixed doubles final at a major.

-She is married to the former player and broadcaster John Barrett.
-Following the death of Shirley Fry in 2021, Mortimer became the longest still surviving Wimbledon ladies singles champion.
+Mortimer was married to the retired player and broadcaster John Barrett.
+She died in 2025.

-Career
+Biography

+Angela Mortimer was born on 21 April 1932 in Plymouth, England.

 Mortimer reached the quarterfinals of the US National Championships, then lost to second seed Doris Hart.
 At Wimbledon in 1953, seeded no. 5, she reached the quarterfinals, losing to Dorothy Knode.
 She also reached the quarterfinals in 1954, 1956 (losing to countrywoman Pat Ward Hales), 1959 (when she was seeded no. 2 but lost to Sandra Reynolds), and 1960 (losing to champion Maria Bueno).
-At Wimbledon in 1958, unseeded, she beat the former champion Margaret DuPont in the quarterfinals, then French champion Zsuzsa Körmöczy 6–0, 6–1 in the semifinals, and lost the final against the defending champion Althea Gibson in straight sets.
-In 1961, she won the title, defeating top-seeded Sandra Reynolds 11–9, 6–3 in the semifinals and then Christine Truman in the final in three sets.
-Not fully fit in 1962, she lost to eventual finalist Vera Sukova in the fourth round.
+At Wimbledon in 1958, unseeded, she beat former champion Margaret Osborne duPont in the quarterfinals, then French champion Zsuzsa Körmöczy in the semifinals, and lost the final against the defending champion Althea Gibson in straight sets.
+In 1961, she won the title, defeating top-seeded Sandra Reynolds in the semifinals and then Christine Truman in the final in three sets, making her the first British winner of the women's title since Dorothy Round in 1937.
+Not fully fit in 1962, she lost to eventual finalist Vera Suková in the fourth round.

-In 1955, she was the first British woman since 1937 to win one of the Grand Slams when she defeated Dorothy Knode in the final of the French Championships.
+In 1955, she was the first British woman since 1937 to win a major tournament when she defeated Dorothy Knode in the final of the French Championships.
 During the long final set, she has said that she was given new heart when she heard her opponent asking for a brandy on court.
 Defending her title the following year, she reached the final, losing to Althea Gibson in two sets.
-During this year, she experienced a severe illness, not returning to full form until 1958.
+During 1956 she contracted amoebic dysentery in Egypt and did not return to full form until 1958.